camenduru/sdxl-colab/README.md

 ## Tutorial

 Important: I am not publishing the `sd_xl_base_0.9.safetensors` model.
 Please add your model link in `sdxl` and then run the cell.
-(There is an amazing website called https://dagshub.com where you can store your models for free.)
+There is an amazing website called https://dagshub.com where you can store your models for free. 😜

 ![image](https://github.com/camenduru/sdxl-colab/assets/54370274/8e42dc52-79b6-4074-bf62-b2d4d6213d36)